 The closet door was opening slowly.
-Petrified, I lay helpless on my bed, unable to put the covers over my head, nor run away.
+Petrified, I lay helpless on my bed, unable to put the covers over my head or run away.
 I wanted to scream, but again no sound.

 A shadowy hand exposed itself slowly out of my closet grabbing the door one finger at a time.
 I wondered if I was petrified, under a spell, or dreaming.
 My thoughts immediately came to a halt when the door opened a bit more.
 The figure exposed itself.
 The light was too dim to make anything out.
-All I know is that the figure, no bigger than I, stared intently at me, then I was able to make out a smile.
-I thought it was all over, I thought I was going to die.
+All I knew was that the figure, no bigger than I, stared intently at me.
+Then I was able to make out a smile.
+I thought it was all over.
+I thought I was going to die.

 The figure turned away from me and mockingly walked to the entrance of the hallway.
 My heart rate slowed, calmed.
-It was relieving until I thought of what it was doing.
+It was a relief until I thought of what it was doing.
 What does it want?
 Why is it here?
 Why my closet?

 Knock!
 Knock!
 Knock!

-This time the sounds coming from another room.
-My parents room most likely.
+This time the sounds came from another room.
+My parents’ room, most likely.